bigeasy/strata/diary.md

 over again?

-*update*: Still bothers me, the girth, but if I'm vacuuming frequently, it won't be sucha bother, will it?
+*update*: Still bothers me, the girth, but if I'm vacuuming frequently, it won't be such a bother, will it?
 If vacuum turns out to be something that is done regularly, then investing in the rewind will not have been worth it.

 But, I'm starting to not like append only, because it only protects against a certain type of error that could be caught by testing.
-It starts to feel like type saftey, a talisman against corruption, one more thing that we do that make it impossible, impossible I say! to corrupt files because we're only ever appending and the operating system will protect us from ourselves.
+It starts to feel like type safety, a talisman against corruption, one more thing that we do that make it impossible, impossible I say! to corrupt files because we're only ever appending and the operating system will protect us from ourselves.